Plant Based Diet Tips for Fall and Winter

 "Eat your colors."

-- Cold tolerant leafy greens such as, kale, arugula, bok choy, chicory, spinach, and chard.
-Steamed, sauteed and added to soups, leafy greens are some of the best nutrition around.
+• Leafy greens such as, kale, arugula, bok choy, chicory, spinach, and chard.
+Enjoy greens steamed, sauteed and added to soups and salads.

-- Cruciferous vegetables like cabbage, Brussels sprouts, cauliflower, broccoli, and kohlrabi.
-Steamed, added to stir-fries, or roasted, cauliflower and broccoli are superfoods for winter.
+• Cruciferous vegetables like cabbage, Brussels sprouts, cauliflower, broccoli, and kohlrabi.
+These vegetables are delicious in to stir-fries, roasted, and in soups.

-- Root veggies like turnips, parsnips, carrots, beets, celeriac root, and rutabaga.
-Roasted root vegetables are warm, grounding and nourishment for cold weather.
+• Root veggies like turnips, parsnips, carrots, beets, celeriac root, and rutabaga are wonderful roasted and stewed.

-- Nuts and seeds like sunflower, pumpkin, flax, chia, walnut, almond, brazil, pecan, and hazelnut.
+• Nuts and seeds like sunflower, pumpkin, flax, chia, walnut, almond, brazil, pecan, and hazelnut.
 Add nuts to salads.
-Sprinkle them on your morning oats or by the handful.
+Sprinkle them on your morning oats or eat them by the handful.

-- Whole grains such as quinoa, millet, buckwheat, bulgar wheat, brown rice, basmati rice, wild rice, oats, and barley.
+• Whole grains such as quinoa, millet, buckwheat, bulgar wheat, brown rice, basmati rice, wild rice, oats, and barley.
 Eat whole grain porridges for breakfast.
 Enjoy whole grains next to stirfries.
 Add grains added to soups.
+Choose whole grain varieties of pastas and breads.

 Simple plant based meals for fall and winter using the Instant Pot

 Nothing beats the cold like a warm bowl of stew or soup.
-I'm a huge fan of using the Instant Pot to feed my family warm food in the winter.
-Many of you readers will already know about or own an Instant Pot, but in case you're new to the game, I just came across a great guide in the NY Times: How to Use an Instant Pot.
+I'm a huge fan of using the Instant Pot to feed my family warm food in the fall and winter.
+Many of you readers will already know about or own an Instant Pot, but in case you're new to the game, check out this great guide in the NY Times: How to Use an Instant Pot.

 Once you get the hang of the Instant Pot, you don't really need a recipe, but if you're looking for recipes, the internet is full of Instant Pot recipes.
 Here are a few that you might want to try this month: